 One of Japan’s most time-honoured festivals is a stunning celebration of tradition and prosperity

 Every second May, the matsuri celebrations take place at the Kanda-Myojin Shrine and surrounding area.
-The festival runs between May 9–15 this year, with the main celebrations and day-long street parades taking place on Saturday May 11 and Sunday May 12.
-Across the seven days, people will make offerings to the Shinto gods and pray for continuing prosperity.
+The festival will run in May next year, with the main celebrations and day-long street parades usually taking place in the middle of the month.
+Across the seven days of the festival, people make offerings to the Shinto gods and pray for continuing prosperity.
 Expect parades, entertainment, street food and over 200 elaborate floats.
 The matsuri is a great opportunity for visitors and locals alike to watch performances and connect with Japanese traditions.
 Visitors who don't like crowds should avoid this area for the week.

 While celebrations have evolved over time, the modern-day Kanda Matsuri can be traced back to the early 17th century.
 In 1600, the Battle of Sekigahara broke out between east and west Japan over a struggle for power.
 The conflict, now considered one of the most significant in Japanese history, was eventually won by the eastern army and its leader Tokugawa Ieyasu, became the supreme shogun (military commander) of a unified Japan.